These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting examination recording when permitted

-Why: Without a recording, there is no independent record of what was said during the exam.
+Without a recording, there is no independent record of what was said during the exam.
 If the DBQ does not accurately reflect your reported symptoms, a recording can be used as evidence in an appeal.

-Do this instead: Check your state's recording consent laws.
+Instead: Check your state's recording consent laws.
 In most states, veterans have the right to record their C&P exam.
 Bring a recording device and notify the examiner that you will be recording the examination.

 Impact: Affects all rating levels - protects against inaccurate DBQ documentation